Manx Grand Prix: Format of the races

 In the event of bad weather races can be delayed for later on the same days or even rescheduled for Tuesday or Thursday.
 In the past racing has extended beyond Friday and race distances can also be reduced by the organisers.

 Famous MGP names

-The Manx Grand Prix has been the stepping stone for many great riders who have gone on to become internationally famous.
-The likes of Martin Finnegan, Davy Morgan, Ray Porter and Kenneth McCrea are now well-established TT stars who also compete in road racing events elsewhere in the British Isles, especially the Irish road racing circuit.
+The Manx Grand Prix serves as a developmental event for riders before they achieve international recognition, with the likes of Martin Finnegan, Davy Morgan, Ray Porter and Kenneth McCrea, who are now established members of the Isle of Man TT, who also compete in road racing events elsewhere in the British Isles, with a particular focus at the Irish road racing circuit.

 Other famous names from bygone decades include Freddie Frith, Phil Read and the great Geoff Duke and the great Mike Casey winner of 1995, all of whom raced at the TT – Duke and Read went on to become multiple world champions.